An airport terminal with empty seats and a glimpse of an airplane that just took off through the glass windows.

-If you are wondering whether you need a passport to fly domestic, this guide is for you.
+If you’re wondering whether you need a passport to fly domestic, this guide is for you.
 Typically, traveling domestically by air does not require a passport.
-TSA allows US citizens to use other forms of ID for domestic flights.
-However, this will soon evolve (2025) in accordance with the Real ID Act.
-It is thus imperative to check if your state’s ID meets these minimum-security requirements before traveling domestically.
+TSA allows U.S. citizens to use other forms of ID for domestic flights.
+However, as of May 7, 2025, REAL ID enforcement is now in effect in accordance with the REAL ID Act.
+It’s imperative to check if your state’s ID meets these security requirements before traveling domestically.

 Do you need a passport to fly domestically in the U.S.?
 Not necessarily.